bparanj/crystal/computer/networking/data-flow.md

 Here's a breakdown of how **Data/Messages** differ between the layers where they seem similar but serve different purposes, particularly focusing on encryption, formatting, and other transformations.

 ### 1. **Application Layer**:
    - **Data/Messages**: This is the user-facing, high-level data exchanged between applications, like an HTTP request, email content, or file transfer data.
-This data is typically unprocessed in terms of encryption or compression by the network layers.
+This data is  unprocessed in terms of encryption or compression by the network layers.
    - **Example**: Plain text, a file attachment, or a web page request.

 ### 2. **Presentation Layer**: